tkimura/ssh-s3-helper/README.md

 ~~~

 * If you have "go", install golang version.
-* If you have't "go", install shell version.
+* If you haven't "go", install shell version.

 Configure
 ----